r-pufky/docs/configuration-management/saltstack/README.md

 ```bash
 gpg --armor --batch --trust-model always --encrypt --recipient salty <file>
 ```
+* The contents of this file should be what is placed in pillar.
-`salty` is the name of the recipient of the data (see GPG key creation).
+* `salty` is the name of the recipient of the data (see GPG key creation).

 ##### GPG encrypting shadow passwords
 The [salt user state documentation][20] recommends using `openssl passwd -1` to